-Aesop's fable of The Oak and the Reed, dealing with the contrasting behaviour of the former, which trusts in its strength to withstand the storm and is blown over, and the latter that bends with the wind and so survives, probably best explains why Odysseus chose so often to come out of himself.
-Odysseus was the archetype of man who manages on his own, despite the aid of goddess Athena.
+Aesop's fable of the oak and the reed, dealing with their contrasting behaviour during the storm, of the former who falls from overconfidence in her stiffness and the latter who bends and thus survives, probably best explains why Odysseus chose so often to come out of himself.
+Odysseus was the archetype of the man who manages on his own, despite the aid of goddess Athena.
 He would have to set his mind at work in order to arrive at solutions that were intrinsic to the problem depending on the particular case.
 That is why he was forced to dissimulate and acquire different personas.
 Before Nausicaä, on the island of Scheria, he revealed his true identity as Odysseus, king of Ithaca.
 Before Cyclops, he was Noman.
 In the presence of the suitors lording his palace, he was an old beggar.
 Odyssean dissimulation is akin to the profession of acting, the art of illusion that yields pleasure for its spectators.
 Duchamp was likewise attracted to the art of mimesis, the imitation of life.
 In his long artistic career Duchamp acquired different identities.
-Even as his female alter ego, Rrose Sélavy, his strategy was to vary her appearance - as a pseudonymous signature in 1921; as herself in Man Ray's portraits of the
+Even as his female alter ego, Rrose Sélavy, his strategy was to vary her appearance - as a pseudonymous signature in 1921; as herself in Man Ray's portraits of the same year; as alias of the bandit George W. Welch on the Wanted: \$2,000 Reward poster of 1923; again in drag as the boxer Georges Carpentier in Picabia's Portrait of Rrose Sélavy of 1924; as a substitute mannequin in drag in 1938.
+Furthermore, Duchamp appeared as the devil to the bourgeois (see: Heap 1924:18; Ades 2013:42) in Man Ray's portrait for the Monte Carlo Bond of 1924;